bearbin/BearHomes/doc/savehandlers.md

  3. A home saver function.
  4. A home deletion function.
  5. A home list function.
- 7. A function that returns the other functions.
+ 6. A function that returns the other functions.
+ 7. A function to be called on disablement.

 ### General Function Rules